 [Section 13C inserted by No. 59 of 2011 s.
 13.]

-14. Compensation by landlord
+14. Retail shopping centre shop, lease for deemed to provide for compensation to tenant in some cases

 Where a retail shop lease provides for the occupation of a retail shop situated in a retail shopping centre, the lease shall be taken to provide that if the landlord —

-(a) inhibits the access of the tenant to the retail shop in any substantial manner;
+(a) inhibits the access of the tenant to the retail shop in any substantial manner; or

-(b) takes any action that would substantially alter or inhibit the flow of customers to the retail shop;
+(b) takes any action that would substantially alter or inhibit the flow of customers to the retail shop; or

-(c) causes, or fails to make reasonable efforts to prevent or remove, any disruption to trading within the centre which disruption causes loss of profits to the tenant;
+(c) causes, or fails to make reasonable efforts to prevent or remove, any disruption to trading within the centre which disruption causes loss of profits to the tenant; or

 (d) fails to have rectified as soon as practicable any breakdown of plant or equipment under his care and maintenance which breakdown causes loss of profits to the tenant; or